-Between visiting some of Fort Worth’s favorite festivals, running with The Herd in the Stockyards, and playing Pokémon Go, you’ve probably crossed our great city dozens of times.
-Did you realize that Fort Worth is part of what’s called the Texas Lakes Trail regions, one of the 10 historic Texas areas bisected by the old Chisholm Trail?
+Did you know that Fort Worth is part of what’s called the Texas Lakes Trail regions, one of the 10 historic Texas areas bisected by the old Chisholm Trail?
 You probably learned about the Trail in the sixth grade –– it was the central mover of Lone Star beef from Lockhart through North Texas and up though the stockyards in Kansas City.
-For this column, we’ll explore the sights and history of the part of the Trail running through downtown Fort Worth and into Sundance Square.
-Along the way, you’ll find plenty to see, do, and eat!
+The Trail ran through Downtown Fort Worth and Sundance Square as we know them today.

 The Chisholm Trail came up through central Fort Worth from the south along what is now Hemphill Street.
 Although the Trail was active for about a decade in the post-Civil War Reconstruction, the impact of the influx of cattle, cowboys, and ultimately the railroad which followed in its path shaped our city.
 In 1923, historic markers were placed along the Trail.
 A marker remains in Fort Worth’s historic Ryan Place neighborhood.